Guide to Social Media Campaigns: What it is and How to Create One

 • Use the metrics to optimise your campaign

-We suggest researching tools to help you in designing, planning, measuring and analysing metrics, etc. They will make your much job easier.
+We suggest researching tools to help you in designing, planning, measuring, and analyzing metrics, etc. They will make your job much easier.